tbazant/ai-prompts/SUSE-styleguide.md

 * Keep line breaks at column 80.

 # Tone
-* Maintain a professional tone.
+* Maintain a consise and explanatory professional tone.
 * Address the reader as "you".
 * Use active voice where possible.
 * Start recommendations with "We recommend".